Daniel O'Malley

-Daniel O'Malley is an Australian science fiction writer from Canberra.
+Daniel O'Malley is an Australian science fiction writer.
+He is known for his series of novels about the Checquy, a centuries-old British secret service that is populated with agents of supernatural Extreme Variant Abilities.

 Biography

-O'Malley graduated with an undergraduate degree from Michigan State University and a master's degree in medieval history from Ohio State University.
-He worked for the Australian Transport Safety Bureau writing press releases and acting as a spokesman.
+O'Malley was born and raised in Canberra, Australia.
+He earned an undergraduate degree from Michigan State University and a master's degree in medieval history from Ohio State University.
+After university, he returned to Australia, where he worked for the Australian Transport Safety Bureau writing press releases and acting as a spokesman.

 His first novel, The Rook, was released in 2012.
-It received that year's Aurealis Award in the category of Best Science Fiction Novel.
-The Rook has also been made into a television mini-series on the Starz network with Emma Greenwell in the role of Myfanwy Thomas.
+It received that year's Aurealis Award for Best Science Fiction Novel.
+The Rook has also been made into a miniseries of the same name on the Starz network with Emma Greenwell in the role of Myfanwy Thomas, a person with supernatural Extreme Variant Abilities and an agent in the Checquy, a centuries-old British secret service.